Fox Hills Cash Review: Read This Before You Borrow

 What is Fox Hills Cash?

-Fox Hills Cash is a short-term installment lender.
-Their target customers are people struggling financially due to some surprise expense, especially those that can’t qualify for traditional banking options due to poor credit.
+Fox Hills Cash offers short-term installment loans.
+Their target customers are people struggling financially due to some surprise expense, especially those who can’t qualify for traditional banking options due to poor credit.

 Essentially, their loans are supposed to be a stopgap between paychecks, as their website states: Sometimes bills are due before you get your paycheck and you need cash to avoid penalties and fees.”

 Of course, doing so is almost impossible, as payday loans have shown repeatedly.
 A quarter of payday loans roll over at least nine times, trapping borrowers in a cycle of debt.
-Unfortunately, these installment loans do essentially the same thing by extending the repayment term from the onset.
+Unfortunately, these installment loans are no better.
+The high interest rates make them very difficult to repay as scheduled, even over a longer repayment period.

 READ MORE: Tribal loans and tribal lenders to avoid